 The best method for organizing an email campaign

-When I first started organizing the first “email campaign”, it was a hot mess.
-An email campaign was something on the side I didn’t have any real direction with.
+When I first started organizing an email campaign, it was a hot mess.
+An email campaign was something on the side that I didn’t have any real direction on.
 We decided last minute what to send and didn’t think long term.
-It was just an inconsistent flow of arbitrary messages I hoped would get some sort of response, and often, never did.
+It was just an inconsistent flow of arbitrary messages that I hoped would get some sort of response, and often, never did.

-The problem is emailing your potential customers should never be just a side task.
+The problem is that emailing your potential customers should never be just a ‘side task’.
 This is the first point of contact many of them will have to your company!

-For a successful email campaign, we’ve discovered it takes a clear strategy, voice, and consistent plan.
+For a successful email campaign, we’ve discovered it takes a clear strategy, consistent voice, and cohesive plan.

 Here’s our process for creating a successful email campaign:

-You notice when a company has a consistent brand and voice that they’ve stuck to.
-It’s predictable and characteristic of that company to where they stand out.
+You can notice when a company has found a consistent brand and voice that they’ve stuck to.
+It’s predictable and characteristic of that company, so much so they stand out.
 Some great examples are Buffer and Product Hunt.
-All the emails and messages customers and leads get from these companies have a very clear tone and style.
+All the emails and messages sent to customers and leads from these companies have a very clear tone and style.
 Sending a new style of email with a different voice every time you reach out to someone is confusing and looks sloppy.
-Avoid this from the start, by deciding on a definite voice for your company’s messages.
+Avoid this from the start by deciding on a definite voice for your company’s messages.
 Determine what kind of conversation you’re having with potential customers and deliver it consistently.

-Since using these tips to work out a real plan for our email campaigns, we’ve seen a huge increase in interaction with our target customers.
-I think the real focus should always be creating a way to have a natural, yet scalable, conversation with leads and customers.
-The only way to do this is putting a little time into the right organization and strategy from the start!
+Since implementing these tips for organizing an email campaign, we’ve seen a huge increase in interaction with our target customers.
+I think the real focus should always be creating a natural, yet scalable, conversation with leads and customers.
+The only way to do this is by putting a little time and strategy into organizing an email campaign from the start!